-Graduate students are expected to earn a B (MAEd requires a C) or above in all courses and have a cumulative grade point average of 3.0 or better.
+Graduate students must earn a C or better in all courses and have a cumulative grade point average of 3.0 or better.
 A student who earns less than a grade of C or NC (no credit) in any course must retake the course.
-The student may be dismissed from the program.
-Any student who falls below a semester GPA of 3.0 will be placed on academic probation and must achieve a grade of B or better in all subsequent courses to remain in the program.
-A student on academic probation who receives a grade below a B in any course will be dismissed from the program.
-A student who receives a C for a graduate project is required to register for additional credit and earn a B or better.
+Any student who falls below a semester or cumulative grade point average of 3.0 will be placed on academic probation and must achieve a grade of B or better in all subsequent courses to remain in the program and must achieve a cumulative grade point average of 3.0 or better to earn a graduate degree.
+A student on academic probation who receives a grade below a B in any course may be dismissed from the program.
+See program sections of this catalog for specific requirements of each graduate program.